-If the pressure required to drive the Knife is high, check the cutting system for check the following areas:
+If the pressure required to drive the Knife is high, check the cutting system for

 - 1. Material gumming or binding on the Knife.
 Clean as required. - 2.
 Broken and dull Sickle Sections.
 Replace as required. - 3.
 Bent, broken and dull Guards.
 Replace as required.